subsquid/specs/sql-research/2025-05-12-duckdb-timeline.md

 ## Intro

 The trade-off between Trino (and similar solutions based on existing query engines) and the DuckDB approach was discussed by DK and TS on May, 06, 2025.
 We decided to continue with the DuckDB approach.
-The main arguments in favour this solution are:
+The main arguments in against Trino were:

-* The Java ecosystem
+* Java

 * The additional resources Trino would force us to use to effeciently run a cluster